chrisanthropic/terraform-import-github-organization/README.md

 ```

 ### Organization users
 Imports all users belonging to the organization.
-Also writes a Terraform resource block in a single file (`gihtub-users.tf`), using the following template and populating it with values pulled via the Github API:
+Also writes a Terraform resource block in a single file (`github-users.tf`), using the following template and populating it with values pulled via the Github API:

 ```
 resource "github_membership" "$USER_NAME" {